vuo/vuo/node/vuo.scene/descriptions/vuo.scene.copy.trs.md

 This node is useful for displaying multiple similar 3D objects within a scene.

    - `Object` — The original 3D object.
-   - `Translations` — The copy's position, in Vuo coordinates.
+   - `Translations` — The copy's position, in Vuo Coordinates.
    - `Rotations` —  The copy's rotation, in degrees (Euler angles).
    - `Scales` — The copy's scale.
    - `Copies` — A group of 3D objects, with as many items as the longest list among `Translations`, `Rotations`, and `Scales`.